Statistics for Corpus Linguists

 Tier 1

-Exercise 1 Make suggestions for probability distributions that could be helpful for modelling the following variables:
+Exercise 1 Make suggestions for probability distributions that could be helpful for modelling the following linguistic variables and explain your choice:

 1. Analytic vs. synthetic comparatives (scarier vs. more scary)